Roquetes, Spain: History

 The formation of the city began with an Islamic farmhouse (Masada), donated by Ramon Berenguer IV in Tortosa after the conquest of this city (1149), which later became Mas d'en Ortiz (1603).

 Roquetes was officially separated from Tortosa on 22 March 1850 by royal decree of Isabella II.
 A few days later, on April 14, the event was legalized in the form of a constitutional act of the first city council No. 43 Carrer de la Gaia, home of the first mayor of the municipality, Ramon Bosch y Rosell.

 On July 25, 1857, the canal de la Dreta del Ebro was opened, although it did not operate until 1860.
 However, this canal was one of the key buildings that, over time, brought the greatest prosperity to the Roquetes economy.

 In 1880 Alfonso XII granted Roquetes the title of town.

 In 1885, a tram was opened to transport animals between the Ferreri and Roquetes area, with a branch to Jesus.
 It is this year that a cholera epidemic began in the city.
 This was the most tragic event of the nineteenth century.
 More than 200 people died, and there was also a moving of the population to other municipalities.

-Today, Roquetes is a modern city with all the services and amenities needed by townspeople and visitors, and it is a symbiosis between an industrial city and services with rural Roquetes.
+Today, Roquetes is a modern town with a range of services and amenities for residents and visitors, combining its industrial and service sectors with its rural character.